 The 20th Century story of the waterways is one of discovery.
 After the height of the industrial revolution, canals and rivers declined as a freight carrying network but found a new purpose in leisure and quite simply as a place to get away from it all.

 Our place in history

 Read the story of how we, the Canal & River Trust, came to be.
-It's a captivating tale of enthusiasts, communities and the people of Britain rediscovering the value of their waterways.
+It's a captivating tale of enthusiasts, communities and how we helped the people of Britain to re-discover the value of their waterways.